kennyledet/Algorithm-Implementations/README.md

 Updates
 =======
+**Update 7/19/15**
+Please include tests with your implementation submissions!
+Please see https://github.com/kennyledet/Algorithm-Implementations/issues/459#issuecomment-118841244 on instructions.
+Thanks for understanding!! <3

 **Update 1/4/15**
 Our site is now getting hundreds of unique visitors and thousands of pageviews per day :)